310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/epilogue.md

 {% bubble Chiaki %}
 Don’t laugh at that… Why are you only this harsh towards Mikejima-san… But it kind of feels like you have no restraint regarding him, like you somehow seem very close with him — it’s enough to make me feel a little jealous.

-Hehe.
+Heheh.
 Well, he quickly tried to retract his decision to drop out, but still left Ryuseitai anyway—

 He must’ve had plans of his own or something, because he never returned to Ryuseitai after that.